 Based on our work we believe that it is fruitful to explore blending the best of both the semantic and keyword worlds in a hybrid approach like HyKSS.
 Since there is increasing interest in semantic search techniques, we expect this to be the topic for continued future study as researchers continue to improve the available non-hybrid approaches.
-For example, two non-hybrid semantic search systems of note are FREyA [23] and MORAG [24].
+For example, two non-hybrid semantic search systems of note are FREyA [20] and MORAG [21].
 FREyA transforms natural-language questions into SPARQL queries by mapping words from the natural-language question to concepts within an underlying ontology.
 FREyA uses a combination of syntactic parsing, ontology-based reasoning, and user interaction to establish and refine its interpretation of natural-language queries.
 MORAG is a framework that uses explicit semantic analysis (ESA) to map (and match) query concepts to document concepts through the lens of some semantic concept space derived from such knowledge sources as Wikipedia.
-There are numerous other approaches, and Lopez et al. [25] provide a nice survey of question-answering systems designed for the semantic web.